STEP TRIAL Domain A - StrokeNet

 2. Seizure at stroke onset or between onset and enrollment

-3. Allergy to contrast material that precludes endovascular reperfusion therapy
+3. Known anaphylactic reaction to contrast material that precludes endovascular reperfusion therapy

 4. Intracranial occlusion suspected to be chronic, based on history and/or imaging